Health Justice Coordinator – Tahirih Justice Center (Houston, TX) / University of Pennsylvania Carey Law School

 Equitable Justice Fellow – National Urban League (New York, NY) / Columbia Law School

-Indira Rivera is a Posse scholar from the Bronx, New York who will be working at the National Urban League as an Equitable Justice Fellow.
-In February 2021, she graduated summa cum laude from Trinity College with a Bachelor of Arts in Political Science and a double minor in Legal Studies and Latin American and Caribbean Studies.
+Indira is a Posse Scholar and graduated summa cum laude from Trinity College in 2021 with a Bachelor of Arts in Political Science and a double minor in Legal Studies and Latin American and Caribbean Studies.
 During her time at Trinity, Indira was a teaching assistant, coordinator for a women’s empowerment organization, ambassador for the Career Development Center and executive board member of the Latin American Student Association, Caribbean Student Association and Center for Caribbean Studies.
 She also studied abroad for three semesters in Europe, Latin America and the Caribbean learning about political, economic and cultural development in these regions.
 For the last seven years, Indira has completed legal internships at various entities such as Accenture, the Marijuana Policy Project, Travelers Insurance and the US Attorney’s Office for the Southern District of New York.
 In 2022, Indira will attend Columbia Law School where she plans to study criminal or international human rights law.

 Associate, Justice and Opportunity – United Way of New York City (New York, NY) / New York University School of Law

-Sharonya Vadakattu is originally from Dublin, Ohio.
-She graduated from the University of Pennsylvania in 2018 with degrees in Biology and Behavioral Economics through the Life Sciences and Management Program.
+She is originally from Dublin, Ohio and graduated from the University of Pennsylvania in 2018 with degrees in Biology and Behavioral Economics through the Life Sciences and Management Program.
 Her previous experience includes studying maternal and child health in São Paulo, Brazil where she completed a Fulbright research grant in 2019, conducting research on child services in her home state at the Public Children Services Association of Ohio, and working in the private sector in small business banking.
 During her spare time, Sharonya loves to read, try new food, and go hiking.
-As Weil Legal Innovator at United Way of NYC, she will be working on community-led interventions, family well-being, and non-profit strategy.
-In the fall of 2022, Sharonya will enroll at New York University School of Law as an International Law and Justice scholar.
+As Weil Legal Innovator at United Way of NYC, she works on community-led interventions, family well-being, and nonprofit strategy.
+In the fall of 2022, Sharonya will enroll at New York University School of Law as an International Law and Justice Scholar.